Economic history of the United States: Treasury

 In 1860 the Treasury was a small operation that funded the small-scale operations of the government through the low tariff and land sales.
 Revenues were trivial in comparison with the cost of a full-scale war, but the Treasury Department under Secretary Salmon P. Chase showed unusual ingenuity in financing the war without crippling the economy.
-Many new taxes were imposed, and always with a patriotic theme comparing the financial sacrifice to the sacrifices of life and limb.
+A number of new taxes were imposed, and always with a patriotic theme comparing the financial sacrifice to the sacrifices of life and limb.
 The government paid for supplies in real money, which encouraged people to sell to the government regardless of their politics.
 By contrast the Confederacy gave paper promissory notes when it seized property, so that even loyal Confederates would hide their horses and mules rather than sell them for dubious paper.
 Overall the Northern financial system was highly successful in raising money and turning patriotism into profit, while the Confederate system impoverished its patriots.

 The United States needed $3.1 billion to pay for the immense armies and fleets raised to fight the Civil War — over $400 million just in 1862.
 The largest tax sum by far came from new excise taxes—a sort of value added tax—that was imposed on every sort of manufactured item.
 Second came much higher tariffs, through several Morrill tariff laws.
 Third came the nation's first income tax; only the wealthy paid and it was repealed at war's end.

 Apart from taxes, the second major source was government bonds.
 For the first time bonds in small denominations were sold directly to the people, with publicity and patriotism as key factors, as designed by banker Jay Cooke.
 State banks lost their power to issue banknotes.
 Only national banks could do that, and Chase made it easy to become a national bank; it involved buying and holding federal bonds and financiers rushed to open these banks.
 Chase numbered them, so that the first one in each city was the "First National Bank".
 Fourth the government printed "greenbacks"—paper money—which were controversial because they caused inflation.

 Secretary Chase, though a long-time free-trader, worked with Congressman Justin Morrill to pass a second tariff bill in summer 1861, raising rates another 10 points in order to generate more revenues.
 These subsequent bills were primarily revenue driven to meet the war's needs, though they enjoyed the support of protectionists such as Carey, who again assisted Morrill in the bill's drafting.
 The Morrill Tariff of 1861 was designed to raise revenue.
 The tariff act of 1862 served not only to raise revenue, but also to encourage the establishment of factories free from British competition by taxing British imports.
 Furthermore, it protected American factory workers from low paid European workers, and as a major bonus attracted tens of thousands of those Europeans to immigrate to America for high wage factory and craftsman jobs.